What are unallocated balances?

 Apply unallocated balances during a payment run

-You apply unallocated balances while reviewing invoices in a payment run, before completing the payment.
+You can also apply unallocated balances while reviewing invoices in a payment run, before completing the payment.

 Click Pay selected.

-On the Review payment run page, find invoices with an unallocated balance (the invoice will be marked with an amber warning triangle)
+On the Review payment run page, find invoices with an unallocated balance (the invoice will be marked with an amber warning triangle next to the due amount).

-Select the warning icon to open the Allocate credits panel
+Select the warning icon to open the Allocate credits modal.

 If an invoice amount exactly matches an available unallocated balance, Dext highlights it and moves it to the top of the list to help you allocate it quickly.